agude/agude.github.io/_books/gun_with_occasional_music.md

 count.
 From {{ pkd }} it borrows a focus on dystopian and surreal technology, drug use, cryogenic prisons, karma as a real currency, and uplifted animals.

 The world in {{ this_book }} is bleak.
-It's obviously bad, with murder, techno-slaves, engineered babies, drug use for control of the citizenry, overbearing police, and curtailed rights.
-But it is even worse in the hinted
-details: organized rapes by the police, a prison-to-slavery system, and an entire class of people that have no rights.
+The explicit parts are bad: murder, gangsters, techno-slaves, engineered babies, drug use for control of the citizenry, overbearing police, and curtailed rights.
+But it is even worse in the more subtle, blink-and-you'll-miss-them details: organized rapes by the police, a prison-to-slavery system, an entire class of people that have no rights.
 And because it is a hardboild novel, we see it at street level through Metcalf's eyes, with all the grime and violence washing up against him.
 It makes it feel much more visceral than if it were written in another genre.